 A woman of many interests, from 1990 to 2000, Barrington produced a line of hand-dyed and textured fabrics which she used in her work and sold both wholesale and retail to quilters and shops.

 The 21st century brought her to many Craft shows exhibiting and selling works made using her own line of fabric.
 She also began her exploration and fascination with wool and the notion of Material Reimagined, Recycled, Reused, and Repurposed.
 This took its form in the availability of unique fabric that is found in previously worn garments.

 Mens cotton dress shirts became flouncy half-aprons, toddler’s dresses and linings for the denim bags; denim jeans morphed into several styles and sizes of bags.
 Wool garments are turned into many different varieties of bags and one of a kind quilts.

-Currently Barrington sells her Recycled, Reused, and Repurposed products at small local Craft Shows and the Marin County Sunday Farmer’s Market and Grand Lake Oakland Saturday Farmer’s Market.
+Currently Barrington sells her Recycled, Reused, and Repurposed products at small local Craft Shows, the Marin County Sunday Farmer’s Market and Grand Lake Oakland Saturday Farmer’s Market.
 Check Events for dates.